Prof Claire Whitehead

 Research areas

-I work on Russophone literature and culture from the nineteenth century onwards, and have a particular interest in narrative theory.
-My two principal research areas are crime fiction and the fantastic.
+I work on Russophone literature and culture from the nineteenth century onwards, and have a particular interest in narrative theory and social history.

-Russian Crime Fiction: My monograph The Poetics of Early Russian Crime Fiction, 1860-1917: Deciphering Tales of Detection was published by Legenda in 2018.
-It is the first book-length study in any language of the formative years of a genre that now enjoys almost unrivalled popularity in post-Soviet Russia.
-It discusses works by little-known authors such as Nikolai Sokolovskii, Petr Stepanov, Nikolai Timofeev, Semyon Panov, Aleksandr Shkliarevskii and Andrei Zarin as well as offering new readings of Dostoevskii and Chekhov.
-You can read more about the book in this blog interview with the North American Dostoevsky Societyhttps://bloggerskaramazov.com.
+Previous work on Russophone crime fiction was published as The Poetics of Early Russian Crime Fiction, 1860-1917: Deciphering Tales of Detection by Legenda in 2018.
+This book is still the only book-length study of the formative years of a genre that now enjoys almost unrivalled popularity in post-Soviet Russia.
+You can read more about it in this blog interview with the North American Dostoevsky Societyhttps://bloggerskaramazov.com.

-Most recently, I have co-authored an article with Grace Docherty on 'Bodies of Evidence: The Depiction of Violence Against Female Characters in Late Imperial Russian Crime Fiction', just published by Modern Languages Open
+More recently, I have co-authored an article with Grace Docherty on 'Bodies of Evidence: The Depiction of Violence Against Female Characters in Late Imperial Russian Crime Fiction', published by Modern Languages Open in 2023.

 I would welcome postgraduate inquiries from students interested in pursuing projects in any area of the long nineteenth-century in Russophone literature and culture, as well as in crime fiction, the fantastic and comparative literature.